fofinho666/tug_of_war/README.md

 iex> 8 = y
 ** (MatchError) no match of right hand side value: 9
 ```
-Like so, if the sides don't match we got an error.
+Like so, if the sides don't match, we got an error.

 We can also pattern match data structures.
 Take the example of lists, by matching with `[head|tail]` we can extract the first element or the Head and the rest of the elements or the Tail.